dislick/patrickmuff-blog/posts/taking-more-breaks/index.md

 description: 'I found an app that reminds you to take breaks from your computer.'
 ---

-Sitting and typing on a keyboard for 10 hours a day can't be good for your health, which is why I wanted an app that reminds me to stretch my wrists and get up from the desk every now and then.
+Sitting and typing for 10 hours a day can't be good for your health, which is why I wanted an app that reminds me to stretch my wrists and get up from the desk every now and then.
 Of course I could set alarms on my phone, but fixed alarms don't take natural breaks (time spent away from your computer) into account.
 So I went to the macOS App Store and browsed for apps that do that.
 And boy did I find one.

 ![Time Out Settings Screenshot](screenshot.png)